 We discuss our findings and our recommendations for incorporating biodiversity protection into the town master plan, open space plan, zoning ordinance, and site-specific planning and decision-making during public presentations workshops with town agencies.
 We emphasize the importance of using the habitat information early in the process of siting and designing new development, so that ecological concerns can be considered at the outset along with other concerns.

 You can request or order hard or digital copies of the completed reports.

 |Click map to view a larger image of Hudsonia’s mapping projects in Dutchess County|

-We have now completed townwide habitat maps for 10 towns in Dutchess County and for Woodstock (Ulster County), as well as additional large areas (smaller than entire towns) in Ulster, Orange, and Dutchess Counties.
+We have now completed townwide habitat maps and reports for 10 towns in Dutchess County and for Woodstock (Ulster County), as well as selected watersheds and stream corridors in Albany, Greene, Orange, and Schoharie counties, and other large areas in Ulster and Dutchess counties.
 We hope that these projects will raise the profile of biodiversity concerns for landowners and for municipal agencies that are routinely engaged in land use planning and decision-making.

-We are grateful to the Town of Beekman, the Dyson Foundation, the Hudson River Estuary Program of the New York State Department of Environmental Conservation, the Marilyn Milton Simpson Charitable Trusts, the Millbrook Tribute Garden (through the Dutchess Land Conservancy), and the Town of Rhinebeck, and the Town of Dover for funding these projects.
+We are grateful to the towns of Beekman, Dover, and Rhinebeck, the Dyson Foundation, the Hudson River Estuary Program of the New York State Department of Environmental Conservation, the Marilyn Milton Simpson Charitable Trusts, and the Millbrook Tribute Garden (through the Dutchess Land Conservancy) for funding these projects.

-For more information about the Habitat Mapping program, contact Biodiversity Mapping Coordinator Ingrid Haeckel or BRC Director Gretchen Stevens at 845-758-7023.
+For more information about the Habitat Mapping program, contact BRC Director Gretchen Stevens at 845-758-7053.

 |Hudsonia biolologists checking habitats in the field|